GalvanizeOpenSource/stats-shortcourse/docs/_sources/paradigms.rst.txt

 instead focusses
 on characterizing uncertainty in parameter estimation procedures that results from random sampling variation.
-I.e., *Frequentist statistics* statistics never makes statements about *parameters*, but instead makes statements about probabilities (long-run frequency rates) of *estimation procedures*.
+I.e., *Frequentist statistics* never makes statements about *parameters*, but instead makes statements about probabilities (long-run frequency rates) of *estimation procedures*.